How Your Donations Are Helping and What Can You Get

 Q: What is the breakdown of the donations being used locally and sent internationally?
 How are these donations used, what are the programmes?

-A: A large portion of the donations goes to supporting local community and school outreach activities as WWF recognises that public education and advocacy to government and businesses is key to the overall success of conservation efforts.
-Some of the local programmes which you may be familiar with would be the Earth Hour and Sustainable Seafood Campaign where we encourage Singaporeans to develop sustainable lifestyle habits and businesses to provide commercial solutions for conservation.
-In addition, WWF Singapore funds 2 global conservation projects in Asia i.e. the Heart of Borneo for forest conservation and the Coral Triangle to preserve the marine ecosystem.
+A: A large portion of the donations supports local community and school outreach activities as WWF recognises that public education and advocacy to government and businesses are key to the overall success of conservation efforts.
+Some of the local programmes which you may be familiar with would be the Earth Hour, our Eco-Schools Programmes and Responsible Seafood Action, where we encourage Singaporeans (and the next generation) to develop sustainable lifestyle habits and businesses to provide commercial solutions for conservation.
+In addition, WWF Singapore funds a number conservation projects regionally and globally, such as forest restoration projects, anti-poaching initiatives, renewable energy adoption to mitigate climate change, and Marine Protected Areas (MPAs) to preserve the marine ecosystem.
+These projects span across multiple countries in the South East Asia region, such as Indonesia, Malaysia, Myanmar, Philippines, Thailand and the Coral Triangle area, amongst others.

 Q: Will WWF send updates to donors on their programmes?
 And how?

 A: We update our members regularly through emails, calls and events.
 Members can also read more about programme developments through our Annual Report which is available on the WWF website – wwf.sg and also on our blog – blog.wwf.sg.

 On top of that, WWF organises bi-monthly exclusive activities, events and meet & greets for our members.
 Stay tuned for updates or send us an email via firstname.lastname@example.org if you have any questions or want to know when the next event is taking place!

 Q: Where can I get information on how donations are used?